 - 4 to 6 fresh figs, washed, stems removed and quartered or sliced in ⅛ths

 - 1 cup fresh blackberries

-- Just before serving, drizzle Honey Balsamic Vinaigrette over all.
+- Just before serving, drizzle the salad with Honey Balsamic Vinaigrette and toss.